© Crown copyright 2020

 - you wish to store your goods together with goods subject to another special procedure for example IP or with goods that are already in free circulation

-Goods subject to prohibitions or restrictions must be presented with the appropriate supporting documents at the EU frontier.
+Goods subject to prohibitions or restrictions must be presented with the appropriate supporting documents at the UK or EU frontier.
 Meat or meat products must also have been subject to frontier veterinary checks prior to their entry to the customs warehousing procedure.

 There are usually no time limits for storing goods, except CAP goods.